-The history of the Neue Nationalgalerie’s collection is inextricably intertwined with the turbulent political history of the German nation.
-No other museum lost as many works through the actions of the Nazis as the Nationalgalerie did.
-The Nazi’s 'Degenerate Art' campaign was launched against modern art which was deemed offensive to public morality, intellectual, elitist, foreign, socialist-influenced, or Jewish.
-Public museums were systematically 'cleansed' of all supposedly 'degenerate' art which was created after 1910 and owned by the state.
-Many of the works were subsequently publicly derided in a touring exhibition that aimed to debase them while simultaneously promoting a kind of 'true' German art that showed no sign of abstraction.
-Much of the confiscated art was sold abroad to raise foreign currency to finance the war machine and acquisitions of the kind of art favoured by the regime.
-In the period 1937 to 1945 the Nationalgalerie’s collection was bereft of more than 500 of its works.
-They were either seized, sold, or lost in the chaos of the Second World War.
-In their efforts to rebuild the collection, two very different strategies were adopted by the two German states post 1945.
-In the West, the Greater Berlin Authority, acquired numerous works for the 'Gallery of the 20th Century', primarily of modern art – the very kind of art that had been confiscated and disposed of by the Nazis a decade earlier.
+The history of the Neue Nationalgalerie’s collection is intertwined with the turbulent political history of Germany.
+No other museum lost as many works through the actions of the Nazis as the Nationalgalerie (National Gallery) did.
+In the period 1937 to 1945 the collection lost more than 500 works: they were either confiscated, sold, or lost in the chaos of the Second World War.
+In their efforts to rebuild the collection, the two German states adopted very different strategies post-1945.
+In the West, the Municipality of Greater Berlin acquired numerous works for the “Gallery of the 20th Century,” primarily of modern art – the very kind of art that had been confiscated and disposed of by the Nazis a decade earlier.

-The Neue Nationalgalerie’s collection was also broadened with the addition of art from the GDR: something which accentuates the unique character of the collection.
-For while the Nationalgalerie (West) had strived to rebuild its collection after 1945, the Nationalgalerie (East) had implemented an acquisitions policy that documented art production in the GDR over a period of forty years.
+The Neue Nationalgalerie’s collection was also broadened with the addition of art from the German Democratic Republic (East Germany), something which accentuates the unique character of the collection.
+For while the Nationalgalerie (West) had strived to rebuild its collection after 1945, the Nationalgalerie (East) had implemented an acquisitions policy that documented art production in East Germany over a period of forty years.
 Its collection included works by the most famous representatives of East German art, figures like Werner Tübke, Wolfgang Mattheuer, and Bernhard Heisig, as well as other works by artists such as Harald Metzkes, Walter Libuda, and Werner Stötzer.
-No other museum in Germany can claim to own such a superb collection of iconic works produced during the fifty-year division of Germany.
+No other museum in Germany can lay claim to such a superb collection of iconic works produced during the fifty-year division of Germany.